 I’ve been a fan of Inbox Zero before I even knew it had a name.

 For 12 years, I worked as a journalist and was getting around 100 emails a day.
 Some of them would end up in the Trash folder, but I made sure to scan both of my inboxes religiously.
-Most of my work implied phone calls and face-to-face interactions, but I still got great tips via email.
+Most of my work implied phone calls and face-to-face interactions, but I still got great tips and pitches via email.

 There are only two types of emails I’ll keep unread for more than a day: